-Tarun Loan: This loan is for the well-established businesses planning to expand their reach and is short on capital; they can avail as much as Rs.
+Tarun Loan: This loan is for well-established businesses planning to expand their reach and is short on capital; they can avail as much as Rs.
 10 Lakhs for the purpose.

 After the loan is approved, the lender doesn't have to pay the EMI for the first month.
-Once sanctioned, the amount has to be repaid in 36 monthly installments.
+Once sanctioned, the amount has to be repaid in 36 monthly instalments.
 The interest rate charged is determined based on the market rate and the concerned bank.

 Annapurna: Between 18 to 60 years, food entrepreneurs wanting to start or expand their small businesses can avail of this loan.
 Its features are similar to that of the State Bank of Mysore's Annapurna scheme, minus that it does not require collateral security.

 One of the most popular government schemes for women entrepreneurs, the Mahila Udyam Nidhi Scheme, is offered by Punjab National Bank and Small Industries Development Bank of India (SIDBI).
 The scheme supports women entrepreneurs to set up a new small-scale venture by extending loans up to Rs.
 10 lakh to be repaid in 10 years.
 The rate of interest charged depends upon the market rates.